yyin-dev/MIT6.828/labNotes/lab4/lab4a.md

 kernel panic on CPU 0 at kern/trap.c:349: Page Fault in Kernel-Mode at 0xef8030f0.
 ```

 Refer to `memlayout.h`, we see the address is in `[MMIOBASE, MMIOLIM]`.
-This makes sense.
 As mentioned earlier, this area is for memory-mapped I/O for LAPIC.
 How could this fault?
 Why cannot kernel write to it?
 Then the answer is obvious: we didn't mark the page as writable in `mmio_map_region` previously in exercise3.

 ```diff
 @@ -643,7 +643,7 @@ mmio_map_region(physaddr_t pa, size_t size)